Redirection Controller Using Reinforcement Learning: Simulation 1: Reinforcement Learning for Translation, Rotation, Curvature Gains

 \subsection{Simulation Setup}

-We ran each algorithm combination in a 100-km journey (one million simulation steps) for training and evaluation by using random path generation, and recorded the total count of resets.
-No obstacle was placed in the tracked place.
+We \red{simulated} each algorithm combination in a 100-km journey (one million simulation steps) for training and evaluation by using random path generation, and recorded the total count of resets.
+No obstacle was placed in the tracked space.

 Table \ref{table:usedMethod_exp1} shows the algorithm used for each redirection controller.
-The Heuristic controller uses (S2C, T2F, ACTG), which is the best result in the preliminary experiment.
-RL-prefixed controllers replace one of the curvature, translation, reset algorithms from heuristic with RL, respectively.
+The Heuristic controller used (S2C, T2F, ACTG), which was the best result in the preliminary experiment.
+RL-prefixed controllers replaced one of the curvature, translation, and reset algorithms from the heuristic with RL, respectively.